How to write an epitaph

 You can delay someone’s funeral by arranging an unattended cremation immediately after their death.
 Then, once their ashes have been returned to you, you’re free to have the memorial service at a time that’s right for you and your family.

 What does a funeral director do?

 A funeral director is responsible for arranging every part of a funeral, including the coffin, ceremony and the burial or cremation.
 But if you would prefer something less traditional, you could arrange the funeral yourself without a funeral director.

 If you’re arranging a funeral for someone, you’ll probably want to start by working out what they wanted.
 This might be something they included in their will.
 You can then shop around for a service that feels right for everyone.

 What happens at a cremation?

 Cremation has been a funeral option in the UK for over 150 years, but it still remains a mystery to many people.
 Here, we look at exactly what happens at a cremation so you and your family know what to expect.

-A funeral in the UK can cost anywhere from £980 to well over £10,000 depending on the type of service you want.
+A funeral in the UK can cost up to £10,000 depending on the type of service you want.
 At an average of £5,000, a traditional burial is the most expensive option, while a direct cremation is the cheapest.